ralcr/SwiftHx/README.md

 		return new UIApplicationMain ( AppDelegate );
 	}

 Where the AppDelegate.hx conforms with the UIApplicationDelegate.
+This is the main method of your app, you should put the code before returning.

 	class AppDelegate extends UIResponder implements UIApplicationDelegate {
 		public function application (application:UIApplication, didFinishLaunchingWithOptions:NSDictionary) :Bool {